jasonpettrone/star-wars-app/README.md

 :heavy_check_mark: Make the card responsive to where a phone sized screen shows 1 card across and a desktop shows up to 3 cards across.

-:x: Allow the user to ‘load more’ for the next page of the API.
+:heavy_check_mark: Allow the user to ‘load more’ for the next page of the API.

 # Getting Started with the App
 Install NodeJS: https://nodejs.org/en/.
 For reference, I currently have version 14.15.4.
 Any version later than 14.0.0 should work.